 Don’t worry about spending a lot of money on this equipment, especially if you are a newbie.
 Start with essential gear and learn how to master that first.
 You can invest in pricier gear later if you decide to continue recording and want to expand your options and capabilities.

 A digital audio workstation, DAW, is a type of software designed to help you record, mix, and edit audio.
 There are many types of DAW programs available.
 Each has its strengths and weaknesses.
 Popular options include Reaper and GarageBand.

 Reaper works for PC, Linux, and Mac.
 It’s relatively cost-efficient (less than $70) and provides many features, giving you a good bang for your buck.

 If you are a Mac user, GarageBand is probably your safest bet.
 It’s user-friendly and accessible for Apple users.
 You can also use it as a training ground for Logic Pro.

-Logic Pro is a more advanced DAW that is not worth investing in as a beginner but that you may want to upgrade to down-the-line.
+Logic Pro is a more advanced DAW that is not worth investing in as a beginner to DAWs but that you may want to upgrade to down-the-line.
 Garageband and Logic Pro share a lot of similar capabilities.

 Set up Your Audio Interface

 Your audio interface allows you to plug a studio microphone into your computer.
 However, beware that the computer will not recognize where the microphone is plugged in automatically.
 You will have to take action and adjust the input/output (I/O) settings manually.

 I/O is a setting inside the DAW that tells the computer what the input is (the microphone) and what the output is (where you are listening).
 You have to make sure your chosen audio interface is selected as both the input and output.
 You can do this in your computer’s audio settings.